kyma-project/kyma/docs/service-mesh/03-02-istio-patch.md

 type: Details
 ---

 As a core component, Istio is installed with every Kyma deployment by default.
-The [Istio Patch](../../components/istio-kyma-patch/README.md) job patches the already existing Istio installation so that Kyma can use it.
-Considering the above, the installation includes the following steps:
+The installation includes the following steps:

 1. Istio is installed using the official charts from the currently supported release.
 The charts reside in the `resources/istio` directory.